 The association is organized into sections and committees.
 Each section represents a discipline of public health.
 Each section and committee meet twice during the year by conference call or video conference.

-NDPHA meets annually, in conjunction with the Dakota Conference on Rural and Public Health, at which time officers of the Association are elected and other business is conducted.
+NDPHA meets annually, in conjunction with the Dakota Conference on Rural and Public Health.
+During the annual meeting Governing Council Members are elected and NDPHA business is conducted.